Swanage: Current

+Former

 Until 2013 schools in Purbeck District operated as part of a three-tier comprehensive pyramid system.
 Under this system, the Purbeck Secondary School in Wareham was fed by the various middle schools in the Purbeck district, including the former Swanage Middle School on the edge of the town at Herston.
 These in turn were fed by the district's primary schools.
 However, in November 2010 a move to change to a two-tier system was approved following a proposal from Dorset County Council in May of that year.
 This culminated in the closure of Purbeck's Middle Schools in September 2013.
 As a further result the district's primary schools, including the 4 in Swanage are required to accommodate children through two additional school years.
 These cover years 1–6, with children moving on to secondary education from year 7 onwards.

 Concern from parents and teachers following the original announcement of these plans prompted the formation of the Education Swanage group, who put together a proposal to form a free school in the town to provide secondary education.
 Having successfully completed several rounds of reviews with the Department for Education, Education Swanage's proposal was finally accepted in October 2011.
 "The Swanage School" opened in September 2013 temporarily located at Harrow House, an international language school within the town until the new building became ready.
 Pupils moved to the new building in Easter 2014.

-A large private language school in the town, Harrow House, caters for foreign pupils.
-The school, founded in 1969 has a large white pressurised dome which serves as a sports hall, which is visible from some distance.
+Harrow House, a large former private language school in the town catered for foreign pupils.
+The school, founded in 1969 had a large white pressurised dome which serves as a sports hall, which was visible from some distance.
+The school closed during the pandemic of 2020 and did not reopen.